-Start With God.
-Work To Man.
-Not The Other Way Around
+Start With God, Work To Man, Not The Other Way Around

-But to think objectively you must look for a higher standard, a standard outside of yourself, and a standard that has proven itself by withstanding the test of time and assault.
+But to think objectively you must look outside of yourself to a standard that has proven itself reliable by withstanding the test of time and assault.
 That standard is your very creator, God.
-He has given it to us though His Word, the Bible.
-So, as we interpret our world we must begin with God and not Man.
+He has given it to us through His Word, the Bible.
+So, as we interpret our world and our place in it, we must begin with God and not Man.

-“What father do you know looks to his children and says,“Your works are worthless, and they are nothing but complete trash in my eyes?”
+What father do you know looks to his children and says,“Your works are worthless, and they are nothing but complete trash in my eyes?”
 Hopefully none.
-Or maybe some earthly fathers are like that, but our heavenly Father isn’t one of them. “
+Or maybe some earthly fathers are like that, but our heavenly Father isn’t one of them.